Back to all blogs

 Using Your Results Productively

 It is important to remember that a private blood test is not a diagnosis.
-At Blue Horizon, our reports are designed to be a tool for you to take back to your GP or endocrinologist.
+Our reports are designed to be a tool for you to take back to your GP or endocrinologist.
 If you want a clearer walkthrough of what the numbers mean, our How to Read My Thyroid Blood Test Results: A Simple Guide can help.

 Safety Warning: If you are currently taking thyroid medication, such as Levothyroxine, never adjust your dose or stop taking it based on private test results.
 Always work closely with your GP or specialist to manage your medication safely.